About vaginal dryness

 - Has the appearance of your vagina changed?

 Recognising that vaginal dryness is normal and common is the first step to helping yourself.
 The next is to talk to your doctor, who can recommend a treatment to suit you.

-- Local oestrogen – this is available in the form of small tablets inserted into the vagina with an applicator, vaginal rings, creams and pessaries.
-Vaginal dryness can respond well to local oestrogen treatments, they can also help greatly with discomfort and pain during sex, correct the vaginal pH and regulate bacteria.
+- Local estrogen – this is available in the form of small tablets inserted into the vagina with an applicator, vaginal rings or Vaginal dryness can respond well to local estrogen treatments, they can also help greatly with discomfort and pain during sex, correct the vaginal pH and regulate bacteria.
 Unlike conventional forms of HRT, the effects are local therefore the risks are reduced

 - Avoid perfumed soaps

 - Lubricants and moisturisers can be useful, particularly for women who are not suited to estrogen